 - Lush green vegetation and incredible volcanic geology create amazing views at every turn

-- Visit the capital of Santa Cruz de la Palma and uncover the island’s colonial history
+- Visit the capital of Santa Cruz de la Palma with its pretty balconies and colonial era architecture

 - Stay at the landmark Parador de la Palma with its extensive gardens and Atlantic views

 - A full programme of guided walks with 2 options every walking day